-Other available features including the standard adjustments including contrast/brightness, sharpness, color temperature, gamma (three presets), 6-axis hue/saturation, aspect ratio, and Response Time/Overdrive (Off, Low, Middle, High).
+Other available features include the standard adjustments such as contrast/brightness, sharpness, color temperature, gamma (three presets), 6-axis hue/saturation, aspect ratio, and Response Time/Overdrive (Off, Low, Middle, High).

 Design & Connectivity

-In order to make this gaming monitor so affordable, Viotek had to cut corners somewhere; the design quality is cheap and the stand is tilt-only by -5°/15°.
+In order to make this gaming monitor so budget-friendly, Viotek had to cut corners somewhere; the design quality is cheap, and the stand is tilt-only by -5°/15°.

 Price & Similar Monitors

 All in all, the Viotek GN27DB is an outstanding gaming monitor for the price.
-It offers a high resolution, a high refresh rate, an immersive image quality, and plenty of useful features; all that for an appealing price.
+It offers a high resolution, a high refresh rate, immersive image quality, and plenty of useful features; all that for an attractive price.